 Once an open forum event has been arranged, the Police are informed of when and where it will take place.
-The Head of Facilities and HR seeks their advice in ensuring that the event will pass safely for all participants.
+The Head of Administration and HR seeks their advice in ensuring that the event will pass safely for all participants.

-1.8 Fire Extinguishers
+1.11 Fire Safety Equipment

-All firefighting equipment, including fire exits and fire alarms, are checked on a weekly basis by the Security, Health and Safety officer and also checked every six months by an external contractor, who provides a report on his findings and a certificate of compliance.
+All fire safety equipment, including fire extinguishers, fire exits and fire alarms, is checked on a weekly basis by the Security and Safety Officer and it is also checked for compliance with national requirements every six months by an external contractor which provides a report on its findings and a certificate of compliance.

-1.9 Evacuation Drills
+1.12 Fire/Evacuation Drills